 Please note that this is a two-period, cocurricular class.

-This semester-long class helps students strengthen their writing skills.
-Students learn about different writing styles, writing techniques and academic vocabulary.
+This course is open to any student who wants to improve her writing skills.
+Students may enroll for one or both semesters.
+Students will learn about different writing styles, writing techniques and academic vocabulary.
 Through examination of student samples and daily discussions, students will learn what effective writing means.
-This class also gives students an opportunity to work on current writing assignments, either individually or within a small peer group.
-By the end of the semester, students will be confident expressing academic ideas in writing, integrating quotations and engaging in the editing process.
+This class will also give students an opportunity to work on current writing assignments, either individually or within a small peer group.
+By the end of the semester or year, students will be confident expressing academic ideas in writing, integrating quotations and engaging in the editing process.

 Creative Writing: The Writer’s Workshop